andrevidela/Research-report/Thesis/index.md

 ### Results 2: Fibonacci without startup time

-In order to remove the startup time we are going to change the emitted bytecode to wrap our main function inside a time-measuring function `(time main)`.
+In order to remove the startup time we are going to change the emitted bytecode to wrap our main function inside a time-measuring function `(time …)`.
 Since the timer won't start until the program is ready to run the startup time will be eliminated.
 Running our empty program we get the following (expected) result:

 ```
 > 0.000000000s elapsed cpu time
 ```

 This time we will run our benchmarks 1000 times using the same command as before.
-We expect to see the same results but the difference should give us a greater interval of confidence.
+We expect to see the same results but the difference should give us a greater confidence.
 Running our statistical analysis gives us those results

 ```haskell
 ../Idris2_fib_benchmark/fibTestNoMutation.idr,